Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Making a local clone

-- Log in to GitHub and locate the GitHub Repository
+- Log in to GitHub and locate the GitHub Repository.
 - Under the repository name, click "Clone or download".
 - To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-- Open commandline interface on your computer
+- Open commandline interface on your computer.
 - Change the current working directory to the location where you want the cloned directory to be made.
 - Type git clone, and then paste the URL you copied above.
 - Press Enter.
 Your local clone will be created.